...Lightning and Lightning Safety - An Introduction...

 This week is National Lightning Safety Awareness Week.

-In the United States each year, there are about 25 million cloud-to-ground lightning strikes.
+In the United States each year, there are between 20 and 25 million cloud-to-ground lightning strikes.
 While lightning can be fascinating to watch, it is extremely dangerous.
-During the last 30 years, lightning has killed an average of 55 people per year in the United States, while injuring 300 more.
-Bringing that down to the local level, Alabama had 110 reported lightning deaths between 1959 and 2011.
+Based on data for the last 30 years (1984 to 2013), lightning has killed more than 1500 people in the United States, an average of 51 people per year based on documented cases.
+In addition, during this same period, lightning has injured an estimated 15,000 people, some left with life-long neurological damage.

 In addition to the deaths and injuries, lightning causes considerable damage across the nation.
 Each year, lightning is the cause of about 25,000 fires, including about 4400 house fires, 1800 other structural fires, and numerous forest fires.
 Those fires are responsible for an additional estimated 12 deaths per year.
 All totaled, lightning causes nearly $1 billion in damages each year.